ginstrom/paladin-novel/chapters/22_house-divided.md

 "The northern force is ready," reported Captain Lyralei, speaking for the elven contingent.
 "Five hundred warriors, supported by mages and scouts.
 We'll strike at the supply routes through the Thornwood, but we'll also secure the ruins of the Starlight Shrine.
 Our lore-keepers believe it can be restored."

 "The Iron Covenant stands prepared," Thorek declared.
 "Two thousand hammers, ready to break whatever walls stand in our way.
-And when those walls fall, we'll help raise new ones—temples instead of slave pens, healing halls instead of auction houses."
+And when those walls fall, we'll help raise new ones—temples instead of slave pens—healing halls instead of auction houses."

 "And the coastal assault?"
 Elena asked.

 Gond stood, feeling the weight of divine purpose settling on his shoulders like a mantle.
 "Fifteen hundred fighters, including our newest allies.
 We'll hit three cities in rapid succession—Saltmere, Blackwater, and Port Sorrow.
-But we're not just cutting off the head of the serpent.
-We're purifying the land itself."
+But we're not just cutting off the head—we're purifying the land itself."

 He moved to the great map that dominated one wall, pointing to the marked positions.
 "Each of these cities has ruins of Alanyi's temples, buried under slave markets and counting houses.
 When we take them, we'll tear down the monuments to greed and raise up sanctuaries of healing."